nomadbsd/handbook/handbook.md

 <a name="efifb"></a>
 #### Distorted/squished EFI framebuffer screen
-If you happend to see that the screen content seems to be *squished* into the upper 1/3 of your monitor you can try the following:
+If you happened to see that the screen content seems to be *squished* into the upper 1/3 of your monitor you can try the following:

 1. Reboot, and then enter the loader prompt by pressing `3` at the boot menu.